Bartolomé de las Casas: History of the Indies

 History of the Indies has never been fully translated into English.
 The only translations into English are the 1971 partial translation by Andrée M. Collard, and partial translations by Cynthia L. Chamberlin, Nigel Griffin, Michael Hammer and Blair Sullivan in UCLA's Repertorium Columbianum (Volumes VI, VII and XI).

-Archiving Christopher Columbus' Journal
+Archiving Christopher Columbus's Journal

-De Las Casas copied Columbus' diary from his 1492 voyage to modern-day Bahamas.
-His copy is notable because Columbus' diary itself was lost.
+De Las Casas copied Columbus's diary from his 1492 voyage to modern-day Bahamas.
+His copy is notable because Columbus's diary itself was lost.